 This meal is simple enough for a weeknight meal but still impresses!
 I would not hesitate to make this for a dinner party or company on a Saturday night.
-Usually when I hear the word “stuffed”, I think it will take me twice as long and on a busy weeknight I just don’t have time for extra steps!
+Usually when I hear the word “stuffed”, I think it will take me twice as long…and on a busy weeknight I just don’t have time for extra steps!
 These stuffed zucchini take no time at all.
-The zucchini are a snap to make into stuff-able little boats and the filling cooks up in the time that the zucchinis are hanging out in the oven to start getting tender.
+The zucchini are a snap to make into stuff-able little boats and the meaty filling cooks up in the time that the zucchinis are hanging out in the oven to start getting tender.

-When making the filling for the Ricotta Stuffed Zucchini, I knew I didn’t want it saucy like a traditional spaghetti sauce, so I opted to just use diced tomatoes in the filling.
+When making the filling for the zucchini, I knew I didn’t want it saucy like a traditional spaghetti sauce, so I opted to just use diced tomatoes in the filling.
 I made two versions of these to test…one with ricotta and one without.
-You see, the Cowboy does not care for lasagna because of the ricotta.
+You see, the Cowboy does not typically care for lasagna because of the ricotta.
 He says it can get “gritty” and he just doesn’t like the texture.
 So I left the ricotta out of a few to see which he liked the best.

 This dish has few ingredients so you want to use the best ingredients you can…don’t skimp on the quality of the ricotta because it will make all the difference in the dish!
 I use BelGioioso Ricotta con Latte whole milk ricotta.
 It is the best I have found and my favorite for using in sweet and savory dishes.
+It’s a great keto staple to have on hand!
 I have used it in a sweet filling for my favorite cream cheese pancakes and it’s incredible!
 It is soft and super creamy with a slightly sweet finish and its very affordable.

 - 4 large zucchini

-- 3 Tablespoons olive oil
+- 3 Tbsp. olive oil

-- 1 medium purple onion, chopped
+- 1 medium purple onion chopped

-- 4 cloves garlic, minced
+- 4 cloves garlic minced

-- 1 14.5 oz can diced San Marzano tomatoes with garlic & basil
+- 1 14.5 oz. can diced tomatoes with garlic & basil

 - 1/4 cup grated Parmesan cheese

-- 1/4 tsp dried basil
+- 1/4 tsp. dried basil

 - 1/2 cup whole milk Ricotta con Latte

-- 11/2 cups baby spinach
+- 11/2 cups fresh baby spinach

-- 1/4 tsp dried Italian seasoning
+- 1/4 tsp. dried Italian seasoning

 - salt and pepper

-- Fresh Basil for garnish (optional)
+- Fresh Basil for garnish (optional

-- Step 1 Preheat oven to 425 degrees.
+- Preheat oven to 425 degrees.
 Halve zucchini lengthwise and using a spoon scoop out the seeds and flesh leaving about 1/4 inch border.
 Place zucchini cute side up on a parchment lines baking sheet.
 Lightly rub or brush the zucchini with 1 tablespoon of olive oil and sprinkle lightly with salt and pepper.

-- Step 3 While zucchini is in the oven, heat 2 tablespoons of olive oil in a large pan over medium high heat.
+- While zucchini is in the oven, heat 2 tablespoons of olive oil in a large pan over medium high heat.
 When oil is shimmering add onion.
 Cook for 3-4 minutes.
 Add garlic and cook for another 30 seconds.
 Add ground meat, 1 teaspoon of salt and 1/2 teaspoon of pepper to pan with onions.
 Continue to cook until meat is browned are caramelized.

-- Step 6 Spoon filling generously into zucchini.
+- STEP 6 Spoon filling generously into zucchini.
 Sprinkle with remaining 1/2 cup of mozzarella and return to oven to bake for an additional 8-10 minutes or until cheese is melted.

-- Step 7 Garnish with fresh basil and enjoy!
+- STEP 7 Garnish with fresh basil and enjoy!